 When he used the east/west runway, we could stand at the plant & see right down the runway

 and watch his plane zig-zagging its way into the air.

 Once airborne, the dog apparently calmed down, because his flying was smooth & straight.”

-A PC flight simulation scenery depiction looking north at ERCO Field - very appropriate given that the Erco factory was used to manufacture military flight simulators.
+A flight simulator scenery depiction looking north at ERCO Field - very appropriate given that the Erco factory was used to manufacture military flight simulators.

 Note Erco's proximity to College Park Airport in the background.

 In 1954, ERCO & its property were purchased by American Car & Foundry Corporation (later known as ACF Industries, Inc.).